September 16, 2009: Reporting Requirements Under ARRA and FFATA

 August 7, 2009: ARRA Notice The Recovery Accountability and Transparency Board released a notice and request for comments in the Federal Register on information collection activities described in ARRA Section 1512 (recipient reporting requirements) and set-forth in the June 22, 2009 guidance by the Office of Management in Budget.
 The Board is seeking comments on 1) ways to enhance the quality, utility, and clarity of information being collected, and 2) ways for the board to minimize the burden of information collection activities on the public, among other issues.
 Comments are due by October 6, 2009.
 The notice can be viewed at: http://edocket.access.gpo.gov/2009/pdf/E9-18933.pdf

-August 2009: OMB Posts ARRA FAQ The Office on Management and Budget (OMB) recently posted a series of Frequently Asked Questions (FAQs) related to ARRA Section 1512 reporting requirements for recipients of federal financial assistance.
+August 2009: OMB Posts ARRA FAQ OMB recently posted a series of Frequently Asked Questions (FAQs) related to ARRA Section 1512 reporting requirements for recipients of federal financial assistance.
 OMB also provided clarification to the June 22, 2009, memo on ARRA reporting requirements.
 The FAQs and clarification can be viewed at: http://www.whitehouse.gov/omb/recovery_faqs/

 August 2009: Reporting Data Dictionary On August 4, 2009, the Recipient Reporting Data Dictionary, which describes the data elements specifically required for Section 1512 recipient reporting under ARRA, became available for viewing on http://www.whitehouse.gov/omb/assets/memoranda_fy2009/m09-21-supp2.pdf.
 This model is intended for use for the October 10, 2009 reporting deadline.

-June 22, 2009: OMB Releases Reporting Requirement Details The Office of Management and Budget (OMB) released detailed information on reporting requirements included in Section 1512 of the Recovery Act, in addition to clarification on job creation estimates by recipients.
+June 22, 2009: OMB Releases Reporting Requirement Details OMB released detailed information on reporting requirements included in Section 1512 of the Recovery Act, in addition to clarification on job creation estimates by recipients.
 The guidance addresses the mechanics and chronology of recipient reporting; provides clarification on reporting to www.recovery.gov and www.federalreporting.gov; clarifies the definition and obligations of recipients and sub-recipients; provides a common framework for data quality; and further clarifies job creation estimates by recipients.
 Included with the guidance are two supplements that model the data flow from recipients to the federal government and provide a complete list of programs subject to Section 1512 reporting.
 States must file their first recipient reports on October 10, 2009, for all funds received and distributed since February.

 The official document, "Implementing Guidance for Reports on Use of Funds Pursuant to the American Recovery and Reinvestment Act of 2009," can be accessed on the OMB website at: http://www.whitehouse.gov/omb/assets/memoranda_fy2009/m09-21.pdf